jerrita/callbacker/README.md

         return 'Hello world'
 ```

-and a bash file `plugin/example/bash` that contains:
+and a bash file named `plugin/example/bash.sh` that contains:

 ```bash
 echo Hello world from bash